djndl1/CSNotes/os/unix_linux/linux_sockets.md

 No `listen` and `accept`, just `recvfrom` and `sendto`.

 `connect` can be used with datagram socket so that the kernel records a particular address as the socket's peer, just to avoid specifying the peer's address every time data are sent.

+# Unix Sockets

+A socket address takes the form of a pathname.
+The socket is merely an entry in the file system.
+The underlying device is not affected.
+The pathname should better be _absolute_, located in a secure directory, removed after using.

+The address structure should be zeroed by `memset` to ensure any nonstandard fields are also properly initialized and also the pathname is null-terminated.